 Blankenbehler saw the Town Hall as setting a new standard for modern architecture.
 “Subtle shifts of color from green to blue create a striking gradient, punctuated by serrated, translucent, and reflective materials,” he wrote.
 “Voids of gaping spaces render a three-dimensional maze.
 The lighting could have come straight out of the movie Tron, and oversized murals adorn some ceilings.”

-For Nouvel, his ses the building as a portal for both the river and the people of Montpellier.
+For Nouvel, he sees the building as a portal for both the river and the people of Montpellier.
 “It stands in the sunshine.
 It is familiar with and wary of the sun, but it plays an ancestral game,” said Nouvel in a statement on his website.
 “Shadows, reflections, views through the shutters. . .it has taken up residence along the River Lez.
 It overlooks it and invites it inside, too.
 It welcomes the river, lets it in, as a guarantee of freshness and vibrant light.
 It lives on the edge of a large park and the city, besieged by trees.
 The cobblestones from the square slip right inside the lobby and down to the water.”

 When designing the building, Nouvel decided that it needed to offer changing views of the city (which it’s projectable shutters with adjustable louvers achieve nicely).
 “It is an urban interior, a reinterpretation of the thousands of reasons why people live together, go and visit, or entertain each other,” Nouvel said.
 “With its trees, gardens, terraces, water, freshness, shadows, light, angles of view, filters, images, and interaction, it seeks to be hospitable and optimistic, aware that its role is to invite all Montpellier residents inside.”